 3D printing is an overnight success that was 30 years in the making.
-Proponents of the technology are saying that the year 2014 will bring great advances in 3D printing, including the reduction in its price to the extent that it become more available to at-home hobbyists.
+Proponents of the technology are saying that the year 2014 will bring great advances in 3D printing, including the reduction in its price to the extent that it becomes more available to at-home hobbyists.
 Some of the advances may seem more fanciful or even frightening, such as 3D printed food and major body organs.

-More likely, at least in the short run, will be its increasing use to print toys, dental implants and other medical devices, component parts for aerospace and the auto industry, an even costume jewelry.
+More likely, at least in the short run, will be its increasing use to print toys, dental implants and other medical devices, component parts for aerospace and the auto industry, and even costume jewelry.
 The consumer products aspects are where much of the 3D industry is focusing its attention and so is making preparations for the marketplace.
 Some printer manufacturers are reporting they already are selling to individuals for personal use.

 The increasing availability and flexibility of 3D printing, however, has raised a number of questions about its use for pirating objects in much the same way that Napster pirated music and others have stolen copyrighted movies and books.
 The issue is the ability to create a software program that will tell a 3D printer how to make something, and that program code could then be transported via the Internet and printed anywhere.
 Those concerned about the possibilities for piracy are recommending the government step in to establish industry oversight and develop property and trademark regulations as powerful as the beefed-up copyright laws for music and movies.
 Otherwise, they say, consumers could make copies of exclusive designer products in the comfort of their homes.